zbhavyai/fedora-setup/postgres/README.md

    > select * from pg_settings where name='config_file';
    ```

-6. To access postgresql database from your account (rather than from newly created `postgres` user), you either need to create user and database in postgresql with the same name or you have to change some settings.
+6. To access postgresql database from your account rather than from newly created `postgres` unix user, you either need to create user and database in postgresql with the same name or you have to change some settings.

-   1. Connect by creating another username and database

-      1. Create a new user and database of the same name

-         ```
-         $ sudo su - postgres
-         $ createuser --interactive
-         $ createdb <same dbname as unix username>
-         ```

-      2. Now connect with that unix username
-         ```
-         $ psql
-         ```

-   2. Connect by changing some settings
+   1. **Connect by changing some settings**

       1. First connect to the database using `postgres` unix user

          ```
-         $ sudo su - postgres
+         # su - postgres
          $ psql
          ```

       2. Create a password for `postgres` database user

-         ```
+         ```sql
          > ALTER USER postgres WITH PASSWORD '<new password>';
          ```